Sunday, 15 December 2013

 After an interesting journey with a bunch of Ayappa devotees occupying the same coach as us, having woken us up in the wee hours of the morning by their clamorous prayers, we reached the city with heavy eyelids.
 But a visit to the Lal Bagh Botanical Garden, with its wide variety of flora and picturesque Glass House, and its background outlined by the benign rays of the setting sun, would prove ample to freshen us up.
 This followed by a late-night visit to India's first luxury mall, UB City, set the stage for an awesome stay in Bangalore!...

 But before our final day visit to Hindustan Aeronautics Ltd., we were left with one more day in our hands.
-So after a decisive vote, plans were made of visiting Wonderla, an amusement park 28 kilometres from Bangalore.
+So after a decisive vote, plans were made of visiting Wonderla, an amusement park 28 kilometers from Bangalore.
 And what a gut-busting experience that was!!!...
-It had everything ranging from a Wave Pool, in which real life waves (upto 2.2 metres) were being pulsated at regular intervals, and a Rain Disco to the gut-wrenching Dry Rides, not meant for the faint-hearted.
+It had everything ranging from a Wave Pool, in which real life waves (up to 2.2 meters) were being pulsated at regular intervals, and a Rain Disco to the gut-wrenching Dry Rides, not meant for the faint-hearted.

 Overall this tour would easily rank among the most enchanting trips of my life, especially since I got the opportunity to share my elation with all my friends and colleagues.
 From Bangalore some guys went off on an unofficial trip to Goa as an icing on the cake, while others including myself, having already visited this paradise, preferred the serenity of our hometowns for a few days of leisure.